 The condition has been associated with:

-Affected patients may be asymptomatic or experience hypoxia, severe dyspnea,
+Affected patients may be asymptomatic or experience hypoxia, severe dyspnea and/or chest pain.

-The bullae tend to be on upper lobes with an asymmetric distribution, and to arise more in the paraseptal location.
+The bullae commonly involve the upper lobes with an asymmetric distribution and paraseptal location.

 - bullae occupy more than one-third of the affected hemithorax (vary in size 1-20 cm);